 P.S.
 If your adult children want your stuff or their childhood memorabilia, give them a pick up deadline.
 It’s not your responsibility to store it for them.

-Celebrate your efforts.
+8. Celebrate your efforts.
 Declutter your home, or a room, or even a corner of the room, and celebrate.
 If you decluttered your kitchen, host a small dinner party.
 If your idea of celebrating is turning on music, grabbing a good book and relaxing in your newly decluttered space, do that.
 You deserve to celebrate your efforts in a way that resonates with you.
+Don’t wait until you completely declutter your home.
+Instead, celebrate along the way.
+It will make you excited for the next celebration.

 If you are still feeling overwhelmed or confused about the benefits of decluttering, simply remember that your home is not a container for your stuff, but rather a place for joy and connection.
 I can’t think of a better reason to declutter than to make room for more of that.